 Bows and arrows come in all sizes and shapes.
-When checking out a bow and arrow for sale, an individual should consider the amount of attention he or she would like to give the archery equipment.
-Some archers may want to apply precision with their equipment and hit the bull’s-eye at all times.
+When choosing a kids bow and arrow for sale, it's good to consider whether the young archer will be using the bow and arrows for recreational fun, competition or hunting.
+Some serious young archers may want to apply precision with their equipment and hit the bull’s-eye at all times.
 Others may only be interested in experiencing the thrill of bow and arrow games.
 Below is a buying guide for bows and arrows.

 Two of the most commonly used bows are the longbow and the recurve bow.
 Each one of them can be made using different materials, can be used in different ways, and require different technical knowledge levels.
 A recurve bow is one with a tip curving away from the shooter.
 Traditional recurve bows are usually made of wood, and are mainly used by beginner archers.
 Olympic recurve bows are made using an aluminum or carbon handle and carbon-foam or wood limbs.
 They are the most precise recurve bow designs, and are used in competitions and archery events.

 The shape of a longbow is what differentiates it from a recurve bow.
 Longbows have a traditional half-moon shape, as well as a straight grip.
 While thin in width, a longbow is thicker than a recurve in terms of depth.
 Due to this thickness, it is more difficult for inexperienced archers to torque the limbs while in the process of pulling the string.
 The longbow’s length means that the shooter feels less pinching on his or her fingers when pulling the string.
 Also, there is less friction on the strings once the string is released.
 These features make long ideal for beginner archers.

 Compound bows use a levering system of pulleys and cables to bend the rigid limbs of the bow.
 The rigidity of the limbs provides greater accuracy and energy-efficiency.
 Compound bows are a good choice for a child that has some archery experience.